 2003 A 150th Anniversary celebration of the congregation was held Sept 14.

-2006 The Stained Glass windows on the west side of the Martin Luther panel and those over the Good Shepherd Panel were restored by May 1.
-Rev. Mark A. Bringman became Associate Pastor September 17.
+2006 The Stained Glass windows on the west side of the Martin Luther panel and those over the Good Shepard Panel were restored by May 1.
+Rev. Mark A Bringman became Associate Pastor Sept 17.

-2007 Groundbreaking for the Connector and the addition to the Parish Hall was held April 22.
-Parish Hall will be renovated.
+2007 Groundbreaking for the Connector and the addition to and renovation of the Parish Hall was held April 22.
 The restored Stained Glass windows were dedicated Dec 2.

 2008 The renovation of the Parish Hall was dedicated on April 13 and a celebration was held April 27.
 Rev. Huffman went on a sabbatical to Germany from April to July.